star-tek-mb/Paradise/README.md

 # TODO

+* Use package manager to fetch modules (priority)
-Find a way to fetch resources (not embed).
+* Find a way to fetch resources (not embed).
 We should wait for zig async/await in stage2.

-Find js object/function/string leaks.
+* Find js object/function/string leaks.

-Port to other platforms (not now).
+* Port to other platforms (not now).

 Add audio engine.